Live from the Southern Command in sunny South Florida.

 Your heart will never lie to you.

-And I read that story that Obama served the South Korean present Japanese food, and I just walked right by it.
+And I read that story that Obama served the South Korean president Japanese food, and I just walked right by it.

-I'm just telling you, I wasn't even going to mention it.
+I'm just telling you, I wasn't even going to mention it because it seemed bogus.

 And Kobe beef is sort of like champagne.